ARISTOTLE

 Notes on the Text

-What is up to us is are what it is appropriate to deliberate about.
-If, for example, it is a necessary truth that all men are mortal, we cannot deliberate about it.
-We can believe it is true, but it is not something we think about how to make true.
+If, for example, it is a necessary truth that all men are mortal, although we can believe it is true, we cannot sensibly deliberate about how to make it true.

 "Three elements in the soul control action and the attainment of truth: